vanadium-archive/physical-lock/README.md

 the name of the key received and the blessings of the sender.
 Once the receiver confirms saving the key, he/she would be able to use it to interact with the lock `front-door` for next 10 minutes.
-Executing the `listkeys` command would reveal the key `front-door/key/friend` along with its expiration time.
+Executing the `listkeys` command would reveal the key `front-door:key:friend` along with its expiration time.

 # Future Work